Scooter-sharing system: Response and regulations

 In September 2019, France banned the riding of e-scooters on sidewalks following an increase in accidents and sidewalk congestion; users who violate the ban will be fined 135 euros.
 Singapore also banned e-scooters on sidewalks as of November 2019 after a rise in accidents including at least one fatality.
 Violators will face a fine of 2000 Singapore dollars and/or up-to three months in jail.

 In response to backlash from city regulators and lawmakers, scooter-sharing companies have launched initiatives that include charity, outreach to low-income communities, and infrastructure improvements.
 Lime introduced a donation module on its app called Lime Hero so that customers can opt in to donate a portion of their ride fare to a nonprofit organization.
 Lime also introduced Lime Access which grants qualifying low-income users a 50 percent discount to ride on its e-scooters and bikes.
 Similarly, Bird waived its one dollar base ride fee for qualifying customers, who are only required to pay a 15 cent-per-mile fee.
 In addition, Bird is setting aside one dollar per day per scooter to help cities build and maintain bike lanes.

 Some citizens of Paris have raised concerns against scooter driving.
-These concerns include riders not wearing helmets, driving up to 27km/h, and that riders as young as 12 could legally hire the e-scooters.
+These concerns include riders not wearing helmets, driving up to 27 km/h, and that riders as young as 12 could legally hire the e-scooters.

 In 2023, Paris Mayor Anne Hidalgo called for a referendum on rental e-scooters.
 This referendum, which seeks to ban battery-powered rental e-scooters has amassed 91,300 votes or 90% of the 103,000 voters.
-With 1.38 million eligible voters recorded in the city’s electoral register, the total voter turnout was less than eight percent.
+With 1.38 million eligible voters recorded in the city's electoral register, the total voter turnout was less than eight percent.